francesco086/HswfQMC/README.md

 ##DOWNLOAD:

-Simply execute the command
+Execute the command

   `git clone https://github.com/francesco086/HswfQMC`

 ##INSTALL:

-Follow these simple steps:
+Follow these steps:

 * Set the PATH.
 To do so, execute the command (from the root folder of HswfQMC)